kuri65536/touchpadtuner/README.md

 TouchPad(Synaptic) Tuning tool for Lxde
 ===============================================================================
 Sometime, I face the problem of TouchPad configuration in Lubuntu.
-My laptop have too sensitive TouchPad.
+My laptop have a too sensitive TouchPad.

 This tool configure the touchpad through xinput with GUI, and no need to gnome or another heavy environment/dependencies.